SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0111 NOTIFICATION

-Operators shall notify the department at least one week in advance of the beginning, and shall give notice of interruption, and of cessation of work in any area, and shall keep the department informed of name and address of party chief, and location and movements of the crew or quarter boat.
+Permittees shall notify the Department electronically with verifying receipt at least two weeks in advance of the beginning of work, and shall give notice of interruption, and of cessation of work in any area.

 History Note: Authority G.S.
 113‑391;